srich36/TodayILearned/til_docs/Ground_Truths_And_Learnings.md

 - Always think about requirements from first principles.
 Is an approximation okay or do things *really* need to be exact
   - e.g. Datadog metrics for 99th percentile and similar queries are approximates!
 This is good enough for customers and makes the engineering tractable
 - Active listening, and asking open-ended questions to people is the key to building rapport and learning about people
+- **When you’re selling things make sure you truly understand what your potential customer is trying to do or their pain points**
+    - Nothing ruins a sale more than when a potential customer thinks you don’t understand what they are trying to accomplish
+- Momentum kills deals.
+If you want something keep the momentum high

 ## Document Structuring